-If you want to indulge and don’t want to fly a long way for your guaranteed sunshine, Dubai is a great option – it’s about 7 hours flying time from the UK.
+If you want to indulge and don’t want to fly a long way for your guaranteed sunshine, Dubai is a great option – it’s 6 hours flying time from the UK and offers 26ºC and 8 hours of sunshine.
 I recommend the stylish Palace at One&Only Royal Mirage perhaps combined with a few days of tented luxury at the Al Maha Desert Resort and Spa.

 For honeymooners looking for the ultimate long-haul adventure, Australia and New Zealand are in their prime in December.
-How about combining a few days in Sydney with Hayman Island Resort in the Whitsundays.
+How about combining a few days in Sydney (26ºC, 8 hours of sun) with Hayman Island Resort in the Whitsundays.